Order-aware Interactive Segmentation: Appendix

-In this section, we compare our methods to other 3D information integration methods to show that naively incorporating depth is not as effective as our order-aware attention module discussed in Sec. \ref{order} and validated in Sec. \ref{abaltion}.
-Following the strategy of MM-SAM \citep{xiao2024segment}, which adds an extra encoder for other modalities such as lidar, depth, and thermal, we use the depth map generated by DepthAnything-V2 \citep{yang2024depth} into their additional encoder and test this configuration on the DAVIS dataset.
-Note that in this configuration, we disable the order-aware attention discussed in \ref{order}.
-We call this configuration DepthEncoder in Table \ref{depthtable}, which shows the result of this setting.
+In this section, we compare our methods to other interactive segmentation methods that integrate 3D information (MM-SAM \citep{xiao2024segment}) to show that naively incorporating depth is not as effective as our order-aware attention module discussed in Sec. \ref{order} and validated in Sec. \ref{abaltion}.
+Here, we take the depth maps generated from DepthAnything V2 \citep{yang2024depth} as an input to MM-SAM and test this on the DAVIS dataset; we call this configuration MM-SAM in Table \ref{depthtable}.
+Moreover, following the strategy of MM-SAM, which adds an extra encoder for other modalities such as lidar, depth, and thermal, we also train an additional Depth Encoder and add to our pipeline.
+Note that in this configuration, we disable the order-aware attention discussed in \ref{order} to ensure fair comparison.
+We call this configuration DepthEncoder in Table \ref{depthtable}.
 Our method outperforms this configuration and MM-SAM across all metrics.
-This indicates that formulating the 3D spatial context information into order using our specialized order-aware attention module is a better solution than directly integrating depth maps.
+This indicates that incorporating 3D information into the model through order using our specialized order-aware attention module is a better solution than directly integrating depth maps.